SelimChraibi/AsynchronousIterativeAlgorithms.jl/docs/src/manual.md

 ## Synchronous run

-If you want to run your algorithm synchronously you just have to define the **synchronous central step** performed by the central node when receiving a answers `as::Vector{A}` from all the `workers`...
+If you want to run your algorithm synchronously you just have to define the **synchronous central step** performed by the central node when receiving answers `as::Vector{A}` from all the `workers`...

 ```julia
 @everywhere begin